lucabanetta/aiida-seigrowth/README.md

 # aiida-seigrowth

- A plugin to a python script which describes the growth of the Solid Electrolyte Interface (SEI) on a graphitic electrode across a series of charges by coupling a Pseudo 2-Dimensional (P2D) model with a Population Balance Model (PBM).
+ A plugin to an external code which models the growth of the Solid Electrolyte Interface (SEI) across a graphitic anode over a series of charge cycles by coupling a Pseudo 2-Dimensional (P2D) DOyle-Fuller-Newman Li-ion battery modemodel with a Population Balance Model (PBM).

 The external code receives as inputs:
 * ['Trajectory.pkl']: Trajectory file obtained from cahrge simulations conducted by using the P2D Doyle-Fuller-Newman Model;